Lapis-Hong/Leetcode/README.md

-# Leetcode
+# Leetcode Algorithm Problems Solutions
-find the solutions for the problems on leetcode with python and java
+find solutions for the problems on leetcode with c++, java and python